neo4j/mcp/test/integration/README.md

 ## Important

 - Always use `t.Parallel()` for parallel execution
-- Always include `test_id` in queries for isolation
+- Always use the `UniqueLabel` returned by `SeedNode()` or `GetUniqueLabel()` in your queries for isolation
-- Test data is automatically tagged with unique IDs and cleaned up
+- Test data is automatically tagged with unique labels and cleaned up after each test
+- Import the helpers package: `"github.com/neo4j/mcp/test/integration/helpers"`